 (d) Common use of employees; or

-(e) A business entity which has been organized following the exclusion of a person which has the same or similar management, ownership, or principal employees as the excluded person.
+(e) A business entity organized following the exclusion of a person with the same or similar management, ownership, or principal employees as the excluded person.

 § 180.910 Agent or representative.

-Agent or representative means any person who acts on behalf of, or who is authorized to commit a participant in a covered transaction.
+Agent or representative means any person who acts on behalf of or who is authorized to commit a participant in a covered transaction.

 § 180.915 Civil judgment.

-Civil judgment means the disposition of a civil action by any court of competent jurisdiction, whether by verdict, decision, settlement, stipulation, other disposition which creates a civil liability for the complained of wrongful acts, or a final determination of liability under the Program Fraud Civil Remedies Act of 1988 (31 U.S.C.
+Civil judgment means the disposition of a civil action by any court of competent jurisdiction, whether by verdict, decision, settlement, stipulation, or other disposition which creates a civil liability for the complained of wrongful acts or a final determination of liability under the Program Fraud Civil Remedies Act of 1986 (31 U.S.C.
 3801–3812).

 § 180.920 Conviction.

-Conviction means—
+Conviction means:

 (a) A judgment or any other determination of guilt of a criminal offense by any court of competent jurisdiction, whether entered upon a verdict or plea, including a plea of nolo contendere; or